Posted on: June 27, 2018, | By Vivi, WayKen Project Manager

 With the development of new material, especially high-performance materials, and application of rapid prototyping, more and more advanced rapid prototyping technologies are produced at present.
 Below are a few typical ones.

 1. Stereo Lithography Apparatus (SLA)

-Selective liquid photosensitive resin curing is a kind of rapid prototyping technology first appearing in machine prototyping, which is featured with a full tank of liquid photosensitive resin, the material for SLA printing.
+Selective liquid photosensitive resin curing is a kind of rapid prototyping technology first appearing in machine prototyping, which is featured with a full tank of liquid photosensitive resin, the material for SLA prototyping.
 Under UV irradiation at the beginning, the resin liquid quickly cures.
 At the height of the liquid level, it can lift workbench to the next section thickness.
 The resin focuses after computer controlled UV laser beam scanning.
 With the request of the cross section contour scanning along the liquid surface, the scanned area is cured and obtain the expected contour.
 Then, the workbench drops at a layer height, and another layer of liquid resin covers it.
 In the second scan curing, the new solidified layer is firmly bonded to the previous layer.
 This process is repeated until the whole product is formed.

 2. Laminated Object Manufacturing (LOM)

-This method is based on 3d model of each section contour line, and is controlled by computer, with the CO2 laser beam scanning the lightweight materials (such as floor glue volume form paper) for cutting layer outline.
+This method is based on a 3d model of each section contour line and is controlled by computer, with the CO2 laser beam scanning the lightweight materials (such as floor glue volume form paper) for cutting layer outline.
 Step by step, layers are bonded together and eventually form a three-dimensional product.